matiastamsi/Sasha/README.md

 **Congratulations!
 Your bot should now be working!!**

+### More information

+Visit https://github.com/rubenlagus/TelegramBots/wiki for more information

 ### Errors

 If you get an error like below it means your token is not setup right.
 Remember to restart your computer after updating .bashrc